rlugojr/linkurious-enterprise-manual/manipulate/expand.md

 * select one or multiple nodes, then click on the ```Expand``` button of the left panel.
 * right-click on a node in the view, then click on the ```Expand``` button of the tooltip.

 ![](Expand.png)

-The ```Expand``` buttons display the list of available relationship types and neighbor categories.
+The ```Expand``` buttons on the left panel display the list of available relationship types and neighbor categories.
 We can choose to get everything or to filter the retrieved relationships and neighbors.

 ![](ExpandOptions.png)